AugurProject/augur-core/README.md

 	# fast voting cycle first few days to get the <60% problem away from a branch, e.g. what if not enough people vote
 	# rapid rbcr anytime to vote i'm alive if <60% of people vote after a few cycles or something
 	# max number of owners in a branch of rep. issues w/ sending rep etc
-	# go over stuff in close and redeem txs